Please confirm topic selection

 • PMMA injected directly into cancellous bone without cavity creation

-• performed when cement is more liquid
+• performed when cement is less viscous

 • requires greater pressure because no cavity is created

-• increased risk of extravasation into spinal canal is greater
+• increased risk of extravasation into spinal canal

 • kyphoplasty

-• cavity created with expansion device (e.g., balloon) prior to PMMA injection
+• cavity created with expansion device (e.g. balloon) prior to PMMA injection

 • performed when cement is more viscous